John-Nagle/ttyloopdriver/README.md

 This is well below the current limiter setpoint.
 R1 at 56.3K ohms should result in a 400mA current limit.
 Unclear why the limiter is tripping.

+### Update 2017-09-18

+Board version 3.2 built and tested.
+Successfully drives Teletype Model 15 with 220 ohm selector and Teletype Model 14 with 55 ohm selector.
+The current limit is too high, though;
+the 55 ohm selector is getting 80mA instead of 60.
+This is also the current if the output is shorted, so the current limiter is working.
+It just needs adjustment.
+Changing R5 to 22 ohms should fix it.

 # What it is